libp2p/js-libp2p/doc/STREAMING_ITERABLES.md

 // Wrapper is what we will write and read from
-// This gives us two duplex iterables that are internally connected const wrapper = duplexPair()
+// This gives us two duplex iterables that are internally connected const [internal, external] = duplexPair()

-// Now we can pipe our wrapper to the existing duplex iterable pipe( wrapper[0], // Use one half of our pairs as the primary wrapper outgoingTransform, // A transform iterable to send data through (ie: encrypting) existingDuplex, // The original duplex iterable we are wrapping decrypt, // A transform iterable to read data through (ie: decrypting) wrapper[0]
+// Now we can pipe our wrapper to the existing duplex iterable pipe( external, // The external half of the pair interacts with the existing duplex outgoingTransform, // A transform iterable to send data through (ie: encrypting) existingDuplex, // The original duplex iterable we are wrapping incomingTransform, // A transform iterable to read data through (ie: decrypting) external
 )

 // We can now read and write from the other half of our pair pipe(
   ['some data'],
-  wrapper[1],
-  async (source) => {
+  internal, // The internal half of the pair is what we will interact with to read/write data async (source) => {
     for await (const chunk of source) {
-      // Chunk will be a BufferList, we can slice it to get the underlying buffer console.log('Data: %s', chunk.slice())
+      console.log('Data: %s', chunk.toString())
       // > Data: some data
     }
   }